SUGANTHAN54/Cantoo_dev_doc/ProjectOverview.md

 # Project Overview

 > **Callout**
 > This document focuses on architecture and workflows.
-It avoids copying code and instead references key modules and files.
+It references key modules and files.

 ---